braindef/word-stats/readme.txt

 4. Extra column showing an aggregate of the readability indexes.

 == Changelog ==
+= 3.3 =
+* Settings and metadata are deleted upon uninstall.
+* Live keyword count uses now the thresholds from the settings page.
+Spammed keywords are marked red.
+Top, not spammed keywords are marked green.
+* Default thresholds for keywords changed to 4 (relevant) and 10 (spammed).
+* Fix: Quote entities being counted as keywords.
+* Fix: Options weren't properly tested for existence, affected first install defaults and word count replacement option.
+* Fix: Lowered character length threshold for live counting keywords from 3 to 2.
+* Tested with WordPress 3.3.1.

 = 3.2.2 =
 * Fix: Messed ignored words list linked to version check bug.
 Duplicated characters at the beggining and end of each expression should be removed upon upgrade.
 * Uniformized three colors scheme for readability values on the posts list and live stats.